Grounding conservation and development in community rights

 Environmental Justice Assessment, Kuiburi National Park

-Outcome: Comprehensive environmental justice assessment, 3 peer-review publications, and assessments for local NGO partner on program evaluation, participant justice outcomes, and vulnerability assessment.
+Outcome: Comprehensive environmental justice assessment, three peer-reviewed publications, and assessments for a local NGO partner on program evaluation, participant justice outcomes, and vulnerability assessment.

 Environmental Justice Protected Areas PAR